IB Bridge / TWS Bridge

 The IB bridge supports the following additional data streams:

-- marketVal: Not supported.
+- marketVal: Not supported in historical data,

-only for exchange-traded assets, not for currencies.
+data; accumulated volume since market open in live data.
+Only for exchange-traded assets, not for currencies.

 The IB plugin supports the brokerCommand function with the following additional commands: